National Security Fellows

-The National Security Fellows Program at Harvard Kennedy School is a closed-enrollment, ten-month postgraduate research fellowship for 1) U.S. military officers who are eligible for senior development education or 2) equivalent civilian officials from the broader intelligence community.
+The National Security Fellows Program at Harvard Kennedy School is a closed-enrollment, ten-month postgraduate research fellowship for U.S. military officers who are eligible for senior development education and equivalent civilian officials from the broader Intelligence Community.
 Selection for this program is handled internally by the respective military services and federal government agencies.

 National Security Fellows have the opportunity to study a wide range of public management and security issues.
 They belong to a fellowship community that brings other practitioners such as politicians, journalists, diplomats and educators to Harvard.
 After they leave Cambridge, Fellows continue to take part in a variety of events that are organized regularly for alumni of Harvard Kennedy School.

 During the program, Fellows have to opportunity to:

 - Pursue group research projects and write a paper aimed at senior policymakers.

 - Audit classes at Harvard, MIT and the Fletcher School of Law and Diplomacy at Tufts University.

 - Participate in the National Security Fellows Executive Program.

 - Attend guest speaker seminars hosted by the National Security Program and other groups around Harvard, MIT and the Fletcher School.